KQM-git/TCL/mechanics/equipment/artifacts.md

 {% tab title="Findings" %}
 * The 4p set bonus does not snapshot.
 The Crit Rate increase is Dynamic, and changes your Crit Rate in real time.
 * The 4p set bonus does not apply on the hit that applies Frozen.
+* Enemies with the “Frozen” aura do not count as “being frozen” for the 4p set bonus.
+They need to be literally frozen.
+Otherwise, it will be treated as just a cryo aura, and you get only 20% crit rate.
 {% endtab %}
 {% endtabs %}